Amaury/Skelement/README.md

 The custom tags may have some special attributes which are automatically updated when needed.

-*sk-network-connected*: Contains the string "`true`" or "`false`" depending of the network's status.
+- `sk-network-connected`: Contains the string "`true`" or "`false`" depending of the network's status.
+- `sk-url-path`: Contains the current URL path.

 Post-template rendering callbacks